Sidewalk Cafes & Parking Patios

 - Get a seasonal building permit to construct a covered area.
 Please contact the Building Standards Division for more information at 306-975-2645.

 Are you looking for ways to make your vision come true?

 WinterCityYXE has a grant program available to non-profit organizations, community groups, businesses, or for-profit organizations for funding to help enhance their winter activities and projects.
-Grant applications are being accepted until May 18, 2018, check out Saskatoon.ca/wintercityyxe for more information.
+Check out Saskatoon.ca/wintercityyxe for more information.